 Read more on Zofran Pregnancy and Heart Defects here.

-Study Findings for Cleft Palate and Cleft Lip
+Study Findings for Cleft Palate

 Due to the prevalence of Zofran (Ondanestron) as an off-label agent used to control nausea and vomiting, researchers at the Center for Birth Defects Research and Prevention at the Massachusetts Department of Public Health, Harvard School of Public Health, Slone Epidemiology Center at Boston University, and the National Center on Birth Defects and Development Disabilities determined it was important to study and evaluate the safety of such treatment during pregnancy.
-Specifically, the study assessed the risk for birth defects amongst infants born to women using Zofran or other medication during pregnancy, as opposed to those born to women who did not take Zofran.
+Specifically, the study assessed the risk for birth defects among infants born to women using Zofran or other medication during pregnancy, as opposed to those born to women who did not take Zofran.

 The researchers took data from the National Birth Defects Prevention Study, a multi-site population based case-control study, and examined each pregnancy for the rate of common birth defects such as cleft lip, cleft palate, neural tube defects, and others.
 The study looked at subjects with expected delivery dates between September 24, 1997 and December 31, 2004.

-The results demonstrating the dangers of Zofran pregnancies were clear: Zofran usage during the first trimester was associated with a 237% increased risk for cleft palate birth defects, a statistically significant result that was not seen in any other medication tested for cleft palate.
+The results demonstrating the dangers of Zofran pregnancies were clear: Zofran usage during the first trimester was associated with a 237% risk for cleft palate birth defects, a statistically significant result that was not seen in any other medication tested for cleft palate.
 Women who used Zofran during pregnancy gave birth to children with cleft palate birth defects at more than double the rate.

 Read more on Zofran Pregnancy and Cleft Palate here.